 The charcoal filter is located above the LEL transmitter.
 It is held in place by a metal clip.
-The charcoal filter is placed after the $H_2S$ sensor and before the CO sensor in the flow system.
-It scrubs out interfering gasses which may cause the CO sensor to respond, such as $H_2S$ or certain hydrocarbons.
-It is included in this version of the sample draw detector in case a CO sensor is added in the field.
-If a CO sensor is added in the field, a new charcoal filter should also be installed.
+The charcoal filter is placed after the H_2S sensor and before the CO sensor in the flow system.
+It scrubs out interfering gasses which may cause the CO sensor to respond, such as H_2S or certain hydrocarbons.
+Replace the charcoal filter when false high CO readings are noticed, especially in the presence of H_2S .